 "Vent and Chimney" refer to open passageways that convey vent gasses from the furnace, or its vent connector to the outside.
 Vents can be horizontal or vertical.
 When they serve only one gas appliance, they are called "dedicated" vents or chimneys.
-When they serve multiple gas appliances, they are called "common" vents or chimneys.
+When they serve multiple gas appliances, they are called "common" vents or chimneys. to a vent or chimney.

-"Vent Connector" refers to a pipe or duct that connects the furnace to a vent or chimney.
 Vent connectors usually run from the furnaces vent collar to the vent or chimney.
 Vent connectors may have vertical and horizontal runs.